Mozzarella Grilled Cheese

 Instructions

-- Place one slice of bread on a plate or board, then add some fried red peppers.
-Add caramelized onion, if using.
+- Place one slice of bread on a plate or board, and butter the outside.

 - Next, add some slices of mozzarella cheese.
 Place the other slice of buttered bread on top.